Tuesday, 4th of January 7:30 PM

 The Other Coin: Two Roman Quinarii

-flando feriundo (“the three men for casting and striking of gold, silver and bronze”).
-The office of
+aere flando feriundo (“the three men for casting and striking of gold, silver and bronze”).
+The

 Men from more prominent families begin to hold the office of moneyer when they realized the

-represented the achievements of their family and ancestors, thereby increasing their own prestige and
+designs that represented the achievements of their family and ancestors, thereby increasing their

 My first coin was minted by L. Rubrius Dosensus in 87 BC as a supporter of Sulla against

-War (91-87BC) so called, because the Socii or “allies” of the Romans in Italy had the same military
+Social War (91-87BC) so called, because the Socii or “allies” of the Romans in Italy had the

-obligations as the Latin Romans, but had more taxes and almost no political say in the government.
-Sulla
+same military obligations as the Latin Romans, but had more taxes and almost no political say in

-the obverse with his name and the temple of Jupiter Best and Greatest on the
+on the obverse with his name and the temple of Jupiter Best and Greatest on the reverse.

-There is a whole branch of numismatics that notes architecture on coins to recreate ancient buildings.
-We
+the Socii.
+There is a whole branch of numismatics that notes architecture on coins to recreate

 Numismatically yours, David Elliott